Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe

 Carbon sequestration

 As the components of this serial transnational World Heritage site are strictly protected and the management strategy is one of non-intervention, there are few benefits from provisioning services, but cultural, spiritual and recreational values are significant.
-Scientific research has been extensive in many of the components and research on old growth ecosystems and associated habitats has increased scientific understanding in many fields of research.
+Scientific research has been extensive in many of the components and research on old-growth ecosystems and associated habitats has increased scientific understanding in many fields of research and highlighted the cooling function of intact old-growth beech forest in times of climate change.

 https://www.interreg-central.eu/Content.Node/BEECH-POWER.html